-The Infera clinical decision support application from Inferscience is now available in the athenahealth marketplace.
+The Infera coding and clinical decision support platform from Inferscience is available in the athenahealth marketplace.
 It reads structured and unstructured patient data from the EHR, then analyzes the unique details of the patient’s condition against its evidence-based clinical rules, delivering specific care recommendations in real time.
 The platform also parses the patient chart to suggest all related HCC ICD-10 diagnoses which may have been overlooked during the encounter helping to ensure more accurate prediction of the future funding and expenditures of Medicare Advantage patients.
-Infera is integrated with AathenaClinicals EHR and is certified by the athenahealth More Disruption Please (MDP) program.
+Infera is integrated with AthenaClinicals EHR and is certified by the athenahealth More Disruption Please (MDP) program.

 How does it work?

 Once a client has signed up for Infera and the application has been activated for the client, the provider needs to install a browser extension on their computer.
 Once this is done, when the provider opens an encounter, Infera runs automatically in the background, analyzing patient data.
 Once the analysis is complete, the provider is notified in the left hand column in the EHR by clear Alert buttons.
 The user can click on the buttons to open a slider pane and review CDS and HCC recommendations.
 For CDS, the user can select orders from the pane to add those to the patient encounter in athenaclinicals.
 They can also select HCC codes and submit them to be added to the assessment section of the chart.

 This image shows the Infera HCC alert button in the left column.

 This image shows the care pathway recommendation for three chronic conditions.

 This image shows HCC ICD-10 codes suggested by HCC Assistant